datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .output}

-We call the results `candidate_table` because it contains stars that
+We call the results `candidate_gaia_table` because it contains information from
-are good candidates for GD-1.
+the Gaia table for stars that are good candidates for GD-1.

 Both `sky_point_list` and `pm_point_list` are a set of selection criteria that we
 derived from data downloaded from the Gaia Database.
 To make sure we can repeat